BindBC/bindbc-freeimage/README.md

 ## The static binding
 The static binding has a link-time dependency on either the shared or the static FreeImage library.
 On Windows, you can link with the static library or, to use the shared library (`freeimage.dll`), with the import library.
 On other systems, you can link with either the static library or directly with the shared library.
 This requires the FreeImage development package be installed on your system at compile time, either by compiling the FreeImage source yourself, downloading the FreeImage precompiled binaries for Windows, or installing via a system package manager.
 [See the FreeImage download page](http://freeimage.sourceforge.net/download.html) for details.

-When linking with the static library, there is no runtime dependency on FreeImage.
-When linking with the shared library (or the import library on Windows), the runtime dependency is the same as the dynamic binding, the difference being that the shared library is no longer loaded manually---loading is handled automatically by the system when the program is launched.
+When linking with the static library, there is no run-time dependency on FreeImage.
+When linking with the shared library (or the import library on Windows), the run-time dependency is the same as the dynamic binding, the difference being that the shared library is no longer loaded manually&mdash;loading is handled automatically by the system when the program is launched.

 Enabling the static binding can be done in two ways.

 ### Via the compiler's `-version` switch or DUB's `versions` directive
 Pass the `BindFI_Static` version to the compiler and link with the appropriate library.

-When using the compiler command line or a build system that doesn't support DUB, this is the only option.
-The `-version=BindFI_Static` option should be passed to the compiler when building your program.
-All of the required C libraries, as well as the `bindbc-freeimage` and `bindbc-loader` static libraries must also be passed to the compiler on the command line or via your build system's configuration.
+Using the compiler command line or a build system that doesn't support DUB, the `-version=BindFI_Static` option should be passed to the compiler when building your program.
+All of the required C libraries, as well as the `bindbc-freeimage` and `bindbc-loader` static libraries, must also be passed to the compiler on the command line or via your build system's configuration.

-When using DUB, its `versions` directive is an option.
-For example, when using the static binding:
+Using DUB, set the `BindFI_Static` version via its `versions` directive and  the required libraries in the `libs` directive.
+For example:

 __dub.json__
 ```
 "dependencies": {
-    "bindbc-freeimage": "~>0.1.0"
+    "bindbc-freeimage": "~>1.0.0"
 },
 "versions": ["BindFI_Static"],
 "libs": ["freeimage"]